 All we do is host the shopping cart in a subdomain.
 For example, on this site it would be shop.onlinestorehelp.com .
 This allows you to keep your blog and just add a store on the back end.
 Many of the carts allow you to embed buttons and stores within your wordpress site.
 Or you can also create your store on a subdomain.
 In fact, this is what Apple does in their own online store.

 We also used Shopify but tend to suggest it for smaller boutiques with limited categories.
 What is nice is it integrates with an existing POS system to give you one integrated system to track inventory.
 Other options include:

 Not sure what you want to do?
-Give us a call and we will discuss the options with you.
+You can purchase a consultation call where we will look at what you need for your store and give you the best option for your needs.
 You can reach us here.